Review – Fast RMX (Switch)

 All of this is packed into not even 1GB of content.
 Now that’s impressive!

 Fast RMX is easily the best launch game for the Switch not involving a green elf dude holding a sword and gliding around.
-It may not be the F-Zero we’ve been waiting for since the Gamecube days, and it does have some flaws, but given the initial game lineup and its pretty good pricetag, it’s a must.
+It may not be the F-Zero we’ve been waiting for since the Gamecube days, and it does have some flaws, but given the initial Switch game lineup and its pretty good pricetag, it’s a must-have for all owners.